-PK Simpson Contesting a Will Lawyers provides the people of New South Wales with No Win No Fee* legal expertise.
-Contact PK Simpson now to contest an unfair will or dispute an estate.
+PK Simpson Contesting a Will Lawyers provides the people of New South Wales with No Win No Fee* legal expertise in estate law.
+Contact PK Simpson now to get advice about how to contest an unfair will or dispute an estate.

 We are unique in the area of Contested Wills, in that we do not charge you fees if we are not successful.
 We are confident that our lawyers have the experience and knowledge to help you achieve the best outcome.